 3. Testing Gear During Training Runs

-Broadcasting this loud and clear: never wear brand-new running headphones for the first time at a Parkrun.
+Broadcasting this loud and clear: never wear brand-new running headphones for the first time on marathon race day.
 It’s a recipe for a nightmare morning.
 Use your Tuesday or Wednesday runs to check for any annoying pressure points or to see if the battery actually lasts.

 See how they feel after the 20-minute mark specifically.
 Plenty of kits feel great for five minutes but start slipping or rubbing the second you start sweating.
-Get those kinks ironed out mid-week so you can just enjoy the 5k on Saturday
+Get those kinks ironed out mid-week so you can focus fully on your marathon.

 Final Thoughts

-At the end of the day, your Saturday Parkrun should be about the miles, not faffing about with your kit.
+On marathon race day, your focus should be on the miles ahead, not faffing about with your kit.
 The goal is simple: find a pair of running headphones that get out of the way.
 You want that hit of motivation from your playlist without being "that runner" who's totally oblivious to the marshals or the pack around them.

 The old trade-offs are long gone.
 Whether you're after the sleek Shokz OpenFit Pro or the purpose-built bulletproof OpenRun Pro 2, you’re getting proper sound without the "bubble" of traditional buds.
-It’s a no-brainer for any regular 5k runner.
+It’s a no-brainer for marathon runners and long-distance athletes.
 Keep the soundtrack, stay aware, and just enjoy the run

 Frequently Asked Questions